ajunker45/Project_1_Reimbursement_Request_System/README.md

 ![](./Images/Connect-to-database.PNG)

+Now right click databases, and click on "Create New DataBase" as shown below, after that you will get a popup to name the database.
+You will want to remember that for later.

 ![](./Images/Create-Database.PNG)

-Now open the connection.properties File that is in the project.
+Now back to Spring Tools Suite 4, open the connection.properties File that is in the project.
 It should be located under src/main/resource

 You will want to put in the correct credentals to your database and its related endpoints.
 For security reasons, I have left out the credentials of my database i used in this project, since it can lead to other people hacking the database.